myPOS blog Tips

 • General liability – to cover legal proceedings arising from property damage, physical injury, or even company name defamation.

-• Property insurance – leased or owned, your business’s physical assets are covered against vandalism, fire, hailstorms, and similar events.
+• Property insurance – leased or owned, commercial property insurance covers your business’s physical assets are against vandalism, fire, hailstorms, and similar events.
 Floods make an exception, though, falling under Flood insurance.

 • Business Owner’s Policy – this one protects your business against all the above.
 A combination of general liability and property insurance, it often comes as the best choice in terms of both price and coverage.